 The site has good partnerships with many U.S., Japanese and Korean brands, including Japanese skincare company SK-II, designers Vivienne Westwood and Anna Sui, and nutrition company GNC.
 Moreover, RED also has mini guidebooks for shopping in the U.S., France, and other fashion Shops.

-The way to work on this platform can be compared to the marketing strategy applied to the western social media Instagram.
+The way to work on this platform can be compared to the marketing strategy applied to western social media Instagram.
 Companies must rely on Key Opinion Consumers (micro-influencers) for being successful on it since the app, before being an eCommerce platform, is a User Generated Content app.
 LRB users, in fact, love to follow other people’s lives, watch make-up video tutorials, or have amazing travel experiences they can live to.
-So, natural content and spontaneous tips about products are more welcome than typical marketing campaigns, such as those you can find on Weibo.
+So, natural content and spontaneous tips about products are more welcome than in typical marketing campaigns, such as those you can find on Weibo.

 Douyin: the protagonist of the video-sharing era

 In recent years, short videos have become the favorite way to share content by users around the world.
 The engagement rate rises according to this new way of sharing content.
 But is maybe the market entry of Douyin that has changed the rules of the “social media marketing game”?